Table of Contents

 In this article, we’ve covered you with deaf dog collars designed to improve communication with deaf dogs and aid with training.

-But before we get into them, allow us to share a few facts and misconceptions about deaf dogs.
+But before we get into them, let us share a few facts and misconceptions about deaf dogs.

 Deafness in Dogs